Thibaultfq/virtual-sports/src/posts/2025-08-27-governance-issues-virtual-sports-publication-PEH.md

 # Conclusion
 Our findings indicate that **governance issues** in virtual sports (here, virtual cycling and virtual triathlon) experienced by stakeholders **converge with those of both sport and esports**.
-These issues encompass physical-, cognitive-, software-, and hardware related **manipulation**, as well as concerns around stakeholders transparency, commitment, **power relations** and **intersection of commercial interests, data privacy, and performance verification**.
+These issues encompass physical-, cognitive-, software-, and hardware related **manipulation**, as well as concerns around stakeholders transparency, commitment, **power relations** and **imbalances at the intersection of commercial interests, data privacy, and performance verification**.

 You can read all details like the applied theoretical frameworks and methodology of this study in our [online published article (DOI: 10.1016/j.peh.2025.100360)](https://doi.org/10.1016/j.peh.2025.100360)